Best storage practices for old photos.

-Think about where your most cherished family photos are right now.
-Are they in a dusty box in the attic?
-A damp corner of the basement?
-While these spots might seem convenient, they are often the worst places for your delicate prints.
+Let's be honest, where are your most cherished family photos right now?
+If they're in a dusty attic box or a damp basement corner, they're in trouble.
+While these spots might seem harmless, they are often the worst places for your delicate prints.
 Extreme temperatures and humidity create the perfect environment for mold, fading, and decay, slowly erasing the memories you hold so dear.
-Creating a safe environment is the most important thing you can do to protect them.
-We’ll break down exactly what your photos need, showing you how to set up the best storage for old photos and keep your family’s history safe and sound.
+Protecting the physical prints is the first and most crucial step.
+This guide will show you exactly how to create the best storage for old photos to halt deterioration and keep your family’s history safe.

 Key Takeaways